Brandon Emil Phillips

 On August 1, 2007, Brandon Phillips stole second and third base on the same pitch, while the infield shifted for Adam Dunn.
-No one knows if this has ever happened before, but presumably it at least equaled a record.
+It was not an entirely unprecedented feat, but it was still extremely rare and equaled a record.
 On September 5th, he hit his 28th homer of the season, breaking Joe Morgan's record for a Cincinnati Reds second baseman.
 He ended the season with 30.

 Phillips was the starting second baseman and second-place hitter for Team USA in the 2013 World Baseball Classic.
 He returned to the All-Star Game after a one-year absence in 2013, being voted the starting second baseman by fans.
 He was in negotiations for a renewal of his contract with the Reds at that time and received a lot of negative publicity for calling the Reds' offer of $72.5 million a "slap in the face", as it was much smaller than the $225 million offered to Joey Votto over 10 years in 2012.